About me

 As Chairwoman and Events Coordinator for The Wildlife Art Society International (TWASI), I arrange visits for members to venues around Britain, to gather reference for our work by observing, sketching and photographing wildlife.

-Winning TWASI's Christopher Parsons Award for artistic excellence in 2007 and 2009 was a great thrill and a boost to confidence, as was winning the St Cuthbert's Mill Award for the Best Work on Paper in 2015, and several Gold & Silver medals.
+Winning TWASI's Christopher Parsons Award for artistic excellence in 2007, 2009 & 2024 has been a great thrill and a boost to confidence, as has been winning the St Cuthbert's Mill Award for the Best Work on Paper in 2015, and several Gold & Silver medals.

-Finalist in David Shepherd Wildlife Artist of the Year 2022.
+Finalist in the David Shepherd Wildlife Foundation's Wildlife Artist of the Year in 2022 & 2024.

 As a member of The Society of Feline Artists (SOFA), I find an outlet for my passion for cats of all sizes, both Big Cats and domestic ones - my own cats often act as models for my paintings, and I like to picture their elegance as well as some of their amusing antics.